Fast and Inverse-Free Algorithms for Deflating Subspaces: Implicit Repeated Squaring

-Thinking of $p$ as an input to the procedure not only provides a sharper condition number -- as shown here -- but also allows us to quantify the stability of \textbf{IRS} in terms of the number of steps taken (and in particular its dependence on $n$). \\ To conclude this section, we verify a perturbation bound for $\sigma_{\min}(M_p(A,B))$ that will be useful later on.
+Thinking of $p$ as an input to the procedure not only provides a tighter condition number but also allows us to quantify the stability of \textbf{IRS} in terms of the number of steps taken (and its dependence on $n$).